 What to Expect at a Brazilian Steakhouse

 Frank and I love going on road trips to Las Vegas!
 A few visits ago, I was introduced to the Brazilian Steakhouse.
+Starting a Brazilian Steakhouse in Texas?
+Consider forming an LLC in Texas, as it provides personal asset protection and can make it easier to manage and run your business.
 I have to be honest and say that I was hesitant to go to one after seeing the movie, “Bridesmaids.”
 I was afraid to try it for fear I would have an experience like the ladies did in the movie.
 Now comes the honesty – it’s never happened and the experience was awesome!!!

 One of our favorite places to enjoy dinner in Las Vegas is at a Brazilian Steakhouse called Texas de Brazil.
 The customer service is fabulous, the food is amazing and the price is just right!
 On our last trip, we made reservations to have dinner at Texas de Brazil and headed in around 5:00 pm.
 I highly recommend making a reservation to cut down on your wait time.
 Sometimes you can’t even get in to a Brazilian Steakhouse without reservations.